vendgine/codestyle/README.md

 # @vngn/codestyle

-`@vngn/codestyle` is a package that provides ESLint, Prettier, Babel, and tsconfig configuration for other `@vngn/*` packages.
+`@vngn/codestyle` is a package that provides ESLint, Prettier, and tsconfig configuration for other `@vngn/*` packages.
 It enforces consistent coding style and ensures code quality across the Vendgine Project.

 ## Features

-- Configurations for ESLint, Prettier, Babel, and tsconfig
+- Configurations for ESLint, Prettier, and tsconfig
 - Consistent coding style and code quality
 - Easy integration with Vendgine projects